chiisann/AutomaticReply/README.md

 Get the original person from tweet status and check if this tweet is from my follow list.

 ### reply(tweet_id)
 Get my follow list, and automatiacally reply generated text if reply is not from follow list.
-Display tweets from people who followed by me but not replied yet.
+Display tweets from people who followed by you but not replied yet.

 ## Usage